swatimisra/Bevo-Study-Buddy/README.md

 ← `index.html`: This is the main web page for the site.
 The HTML defines the structure and content of the page using _elements_.
 You'll see references in the HTML to the JS and CSS files.
 ← `style.css`: CSS files add styling rules to the content.
 The CSS applies styles to the elements in the HTML page.
 ← `script.js`: Interactivity aspect to the site with JavaScript.
-← All pictures and assets
+← Assets Folder: All images, audios, and recorded video run through
+- Popup.html, Popup.js: Chrome extension code
 Open each file and check out the comments (in gray) for more info.